 Let us decode it for you.

-From the legal perspective, open-source software is software distributed under one of the standard (open source) license conditions.
+The Godot Engine is an increasingly popular open-source alternative.
+From a legal perspective, open-source software is software distributed under one of the standard (open source) license conditions.
 If these standard license conditions are used, it is immediately clear what the terms and conditions are.

 Make sure open-source software use is allowed